sshh12/CyRanch-App/README.md

 news, grades, teachers, and more, allowing students get school related content a lot faster and easier.
 While this app was made specifically for Cy-Ranch HS, it was created unofficially and is also used throughout the district because the grades part of the app works for all of [cfisd](http://www.cfisd.net/en/).
-In order to access grades and other information, the app uses the [unoffical cfisdapi](https://github.com/sshh12/CyRanch-App-Server) created by myself.
+In order to access grades and other information, the app uses the my [unoffical Cfisd API](https://github.com/sshh12/CyRanch-App-Server).

 #### Screenshots
 Some screenshots were taken on older versions.